+For the other tools, it's generally

-In general, it's best to work with a large brush in Liquify.
-For example, if you want to enlarge the eyes, pick a brush size that covers the eyes, but doesn't affect the eyebrows.
-A great shortcut for changing brush sizes is the Bracket keys: [makes the brush size smaller and ] makes the brush size bigger.
+best to work with a large brush in Liquify, and use the Freeze Mask tool in advance to save areas that shouldn't be warped.
+For example, if you want to reduce the size of a belly, you can freeze patterns or details around it, then use a very large size brush for the pucker tool that covers the entire area.
+A few clicks should work.

+NOTE: A great shortcut for changing brush sizes is the Bracket keys: [makes the brush size smaller and] makes the brush size bigger.
 This shortcut allows you to quickly select brush sizes visually based on your image.